youngkin/erl-web-zookeeper/README.md

 ```

-# Additional information
-## Release - TODO
-## Zookeeper - TODO
-## Cowboy - TODO

 # TODO:
-1. Package as a release and distribute.
-Document how to do this.
-2. Implement better support for accepting actual JSON content on POST requests
+1. Implement better support for accepting actual JSON content on POST requests
-3. Protect against GET requests for non-existent city weather data.
+2. Protect against GET requests for non-existent city weather data.
 Should return a 404 NOT FOUND.
 It currently returns 500.
-4. Get cities from Zookeeper instead of being hardcoded like it currently is.
+3. Get cities from Zookeeper instead of being hardcoded like it currently is.
 As is, it returns a
 hard-coded city list of [denver, tucson, seattle].
+4. Add `make` support